toaq/TwE/_lessons/07/index.md

 When applying a tone to a word with more than one syllable, the tone contour is spread out over the whole word.
 (If the word is really long, our voice can only keep rising/falling for so long, so it's okay to flatten out past a certain point.)

 We learned that care must be taken to pronounce the neutral tone in a way that "breaks" the previous word's tone contour.
-This way, we will not accidentally form one long word **kủneda** when we want to say **Kủne da.**
+This way, we will not accidentally form one long word **kuneda** when we want to say **Kune da.**

 These are the roots and compounds introduced so far, in chronological order.